Ballr0g/scheduler-comparison/README.md

 # Demo application legend

-We're working on a marketplace order processing adapter application that keeps forwarding multiple order statuses to a user notification platform via a Kafka topic.
+We're working on a marketplace order processing adapter application that keeps forwarding various order statuses to a user notification platform via a Kafka topic.
 Each order requires custom handling logic determined by its status (although we don't have any specific details because the system analyst working on the task is on a 60-days vacation).
 Furthermore, some large merchants featured on our marketplace require dedicated handling due to the large amounts